 False value

-The details below describe how Algo REST API can be used to access, manipulate, and trigger actions on Algo IP endpoints on your network through HTTP/HTTPS requests.
+The details below describe how the Algo REST API can access, manipulate, and trigger actions on Algo IP endpoints on your network through HTTP/HTTPS requests.
 Requesting systems can interact with Algo devices through a uniform and predefined set of stateless operations.

-HTTP/HTTPS requests made to “{device IP address}/URI” with a JSON payload will provide a JSON response.
-The payload format of all the requests and responses are JSON, except file operations.
+HTTP/HTTPS requests to “{device IP address}/URI” with a JSON payload will provide a JSON response.
+The payload format of all the requests and responses is JSON, except for file operations.

 A PUT request changes or creates a permanent resource that survives a reboot, while a POST request only controls a device for the current session.